You are here : Home -> How we work

 Membership of Stepping Out Theatre is open to all mental health service users and their allies.
 Involvement in any of our productions or activities confers membership.
 Our members are at the heart of what we do.
 We work with hundreds of people experiencing mental health problems, empowering them to connect with the arts and the wider community Read more about our member's stories and our impact here.

 Since 1997, Stepping Out Theatre has employed hundreds of freelance artists and service user artists working on individual productions and has also employed core payroll staff since February 2005.
-These staff are employed to carry out the programme of work funded by grants from the Lloyds Bank Foundation, Henry Smith Charity and the People's Health Trust.
 Our core payroll team are -

 Elliot Hall - Music Projects Manager